FenixEdu/fenixedu.github.io/dev/tutorials/use-fenixedu-api-in-your-application/java/index.md

 GetAboutAsyncTask about = new GetAboutAsyncTask(client);
 JsonObject jObj = about.execute().get();

-//redirect the user to the URL provided by client.getAuthorizationUrl();
+//redirect the user to the URL provided by client.getAuthenticationUrl();
 //if the user accepts it, the FenixEdu API will invoke the defined callback url passing a query param named code.
 //e.g. my-mobile-schema://my-mobile-app/authorization?code=<authorization-code>